andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 COMMIT;
 ```

-However, this didn't work for higher activity tables.
-For those we'd do the same thing from a psql session, but without a transaction:
+This worked for the majority of tables.
+For the higher activity tables, we'd need some retries.
+We'd use a manual psql session:
 ```sql
 SET lock_timeout = '50ms';
 SET statement_timeout = '100ms';
 ALTER TABLE my_table ALTER COLUMN id SET DEFAULT uuidv7();
 ```

-The `alter table` would immediately commit if it grabbed the lock within 50ms, or we'd get an error that the `lock_timeout` was reached.
+The `alter table` would commit if it grabbed the lock within 50ms, or we'd get an error that the `lock_timeout` was reached.

+This way we could manually retry until successful and backfill a Rails migration to keep everything in sync.

+However, for our most heavily queried tables, changing the PK column default there required an upgraded approach to retries.

-## Retrying the column modification
+## Bringing in the big retry machinery
 Sometimes one or two retries would do the job.
-We'd run the statement again and after a few tries it would work.
-Great, move on.
+Great, we'd move on.

-The most heavily queried table though was more tricky.
+However, for our most heavily queried table that didn't work.

-For that the strategy that worked was the same, retry until we got a "window".
-But we had to upgrade the machinery and try a lot more retries.
+What ended up working was using the same strategy of retries, but just adding more sophistication with looping and backoffs.

 Claude helped me cook up the PL/pgSQL looping retry function below with these features:
-- Try up to 50 times (configurable max attempts)
+- Try up to 50 times (max attempts is configurable)
-- Add a pause in between retries with a jittered backoff of 50-250ms
+- Add a pause in between retries, with a jittered backoff of 50-250ms

 From psql:
 ```sql